 Climate Cognition Lab

 The Climate Cognition Lab is a psychology research lab at Stanford University Doerr School of Sustainability led by Prof. Madalina Vlasceanu.
-We are interested in the mechanisms by which individual-level social cognition gives rise to emergent cognitive phenomena such as collective beliefs, collective decision-making, and collective action.
+We are interested in the cognitive, social, political, and behavioral mechanisms underlying belief and behavioral change processes in individuals and collectives.
 Our work focuses on designing, testing, and implementing interventions aimed at stimulating social change and improving societal welfare.
 Guided by a theoretical framework of investigation and striving to achieve ecological validity, we employ a large array of methods including behavioral laboratory experiments, field studies, randomized controlled trials, international many-lab collaborations, agent based modeling, and social network analysis.
 Our lab is situated at the intersection of basic and applied science, incorporates an interdisciplinary perspective, and directly informs policy relevant to current societal issues, such as the climate crisis.

 Research